Secure CheckoutPersonal information is secured with SSL technology.

 12. Conclusions.
-Properties/applications correlation: perspectives of clay nanoparticles
+Properties/applications correlation: perspectives on clay nanoparticles

-- Assesses the advantages of using nanoclays as compared to conventional clay materials in product design
+- Assesses the advantages of using nanoclays instead of conventional clay materials in product design

 - Describes the major characterization techniques – both experimental and computational – for nanoclays

-- Discusses new fabrication techniques based on pristine and modified clay nanoparticles being used both in materials science and biotechnology
+- Explores new fabrication techniques based on pristine and modified clay nanoparticles that are being used both in materials science and biotechnology

 Materials Scientists and Engineers, Biomedical Scientists and Environmental Scientists